SleepySwords/portfolio/articles/protocol.md

 ```

 Another thing to note from the article talking about redis ssrf is that the
-commands before the Host: actually are executed and not reversed.
+commands before the Host: actually are still executed.

 So, we can use a SET or a HSET command at the start by setting the method to
 those things.
 Redis does not have a way to move keys of different types, ie we